 Hairy cell leukaemia usually develops slowly and can be kept under control for many years with treatment.
 You may hear these periods called remission.
 Remission is when the disease is not active.
 You don't have symptoms and it doesn't show up in your blood samples.

 It can be possible to achieve a second remission with more treatment if the hairy cell leukaemia comes back (relapses).

-A British study published in 2005 looked at patients with hairy cell leukaemia and their response to treatment and relapse rate.
+A British study published in 2009 looked at patients with hairy cell leukaemia and their response to treatment and relapse rate.
+The 233 people in this study were treated at the same cancer centre in London and included people from different parts of the UK, as well as Europe and 7 other countries across the world.
 The researchers found that:

 If your leukaemia comes back after treatment your doctor will either give you the same treatment as you had before, or a different treatment.
 The choice depends on how long your remission was.
 If you had a long remission, it is worth trying the same treatment again.
 If the remission was shorter, your specialist is more likely to want to try a different treatment.

 Long-term follow-up of 233 patients with hairy cell leukaemia, treated initially with pentostatin or cladribine, at a median of 16 years from diagnosis